 Jules went through chemotherapy in order to wipe out his bone marrow and replace it with healthy marrow donated by his sister.
 The moment he finished receiving his transplant – an intravenous infusion of his sister’s cells – he celebrated.

-Jules with his family
+Jules with his family at a Washington Nationals game

 “As soon as they unhooked me [from the IV], I played music and started dancing,” he says.